Capital.com – Best Overall for High Volume Trading

 IG is best for professional traders who need access to a wide range of markets, including FX, indices, commodities, and shares.
 It suits volume traders who prioritise liquidity depth and a long-standing reputation for trust.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-67% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+68% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

-SpreadEX – Simple platform, Excellent Service
+Spreadex – Simple Platform, Excellent Service

-Pros & Cons
+Pros

 • Competitive spreads